 - Martín Abregú Vice President, Democracy, Rights and Justice

-- Vivek Malhotra Director, Human Rights Initiatives
+- Vivek Malhotra Director, Civil and Human Rights Initiatives